-O Revision of Drinking Water Quality Standards and Improvement to Water Supply
+Revision of Drinking Water Quality Standards and Improvement to Water Supply

-Drinking water quality standards are constantly updated by integrating the latest scientific approaches (eg. toxicity information).
-Water works facilities are encouraged to match new drinking water quality standards so as to supply good quality, safe tap water for the future.
+Drinking water quality standards are constantly updated by integrating the latest scientific approaches (eg. health effects information).
+Water utilities are improving their facility and testing water quality severely to match new drinking water quality standards so as to supply good quality, safe tap water for the future.